v10.1 HTTP/2, gRPC, SSE and WebSocket updates See what's new

 }

-static void api_OnRequestHeader(uint id, string userName, string appName, bool isClient,string ipAddr,string url, string header)
+static void api_OnRequestHeader(uint id, string userName, string appName, bool isClient,

 {